 Header Files in C++

-Header files are files that contain a set of predefined functions which we can import by using the preprocessor directive #include.
+A header file is a file that contains a set of predefined functions, which we can import by using the preprocessor directive #include.
 The preprocessor directive tells the compiler that the header file needs to be processed before the compilation.

 Header files are declared at the top of the program.
 Every C++ program needs a header file to run the program.
 Header files are used to reduce the complexity and number of lines of code, we don’t have to write code for every thing.